SpiNNakerManchester/spif/spif-driver/README.md

 The `dma0` resource corresponds to the first event-processing pipe.
 A `dma` resource must be included for every additional pipe.

 The driver expects to find 4 KB (per event-processing pipe) of reserved memory for its use.
 The reserved memory is platform-dependent.
-The following single-pipe device tree node is used for this purpose:
+The following device tree node is used for this purpose:

 ```
 / {